-- Bream are spending the majority of their time up the rivers probably because of reduced freshwater inputs. - But, fish regularly move into the lakes (probably to feed), and some fish spend extended periods in the lakes system - Possible that these movement patterns could reduce commercial catches (no commercial fishing in the rivers), but recreational catches and fishery independent survey results also suggest a decline in fish abundance (or catchability) - Plausible that bream populations have declined - 4 Changes to the environment and effects or spawning and early life history dynamics probably the key farter but no real evidenced.
+• Bream are spending the majority of their time up the rivers - probably because of reduced freshwater inputs.

+• But, fish regularly move into the lakes (probably to feed), and some fish spend extended periods in the lakes system

+• Possible that these movement patterns could reduce commercial catches (no commercial fishing in the rivers), but recreational catches and fishery independent survey results also suggest a decline in fish abundance (or catchability)
-DEPARTMENT OF

-- New research program funded through ARC Linkage program - Key State management agencies as industry partners - Strategic partnership between University of Melbourne and PIRVic scientists - 4 year, \$700k research program Modeling estuarine hydrodynamics - Assessing patterns of movement of juvenile and adult fishes - Identifying spawning locations and estimating reproductive output - Monitoring recruitment patterns, growth and survival of post-settlement stages - Not just confined to bream also includes other estuarine species

-Policy for Restocking in Victorian estuaries
+• Plausible that bream populations have declined

+• Changes to the environment and effects on spawning and early life history dynamics probably the key factor - but no real evidence!

-- -Community and political interest in stocking of Victorian estuaries - Expectation that stocking will help to sustain wild fish populations and/or enhance recreational fishing opportunities -Stocking in Victorian waters is subject to: - 1999 National Policy for the Translocation of Live Aquatic Organisms (to which Victoria is a signatory) - ←Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (released jointly by DPI and DSE in December 2003) adequate and balanced risk assessment to identify and minimise the potential adverse impacts of stocking There is also an identified need to monitor the outcome of stockings - not only to measure any impacts, but also to measure survival and subsequent benefits to recreational fishing.
+- Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (released jointly by DPI and DSE in December 2003) - adequate and balanced risk assessment to identify and minimise the potential adverse impacts of stocking - There is also an identified need to monitor the outcome of stockings not only to measure any impacts, but also to measure survival and subsequent benefits to recreational fishing.

-Stocking black bream in the Gippsland Lakes
+Stocking black bream in the Gippsland

+Lakes

-- 20,000 juvenile black bream were released at three sites in the Gippsland Lakes during April 2004 First ever known release of cultured black bream into Victorian public waters - Fish were produced by PIRVic from Lake Tyers broodstock - Minister's media release indicated 'it was a trial to determine the benefits of bream stocking, and that it was the 'first step in a long term program' to ensure adequate supplies of bream in the Gippsland Lakes for both recreational and commercial fishing' - Future proposals to stock bream in the Gippsland Lakes (or any other Victorian public waters) must: -be subject to a comprehensive risk analysis and evaluation - be accompanied by an adequate monitoring program to evaluate the benefits of stocking and to assess the effectiveness of translocation management measures designed to minimise identified risks - be used as a research tool to help improve understanding of the habitat and environmental factors that may be contributing to poor spawning success or recruitment of wild bream stocks
+- 20,000 juvenile black bream were released at three sites in the Gippsland Lakes during April 2004 First ever known release of cultured black bream into Victorian public waters - Fish were produced by PIRVic from Lake Tyers broodstock - -Minister's media release indicated 'it was a trial to determine the benefits of bream stocking, and that it was the 'first step in a long term program' to ensure adequate supplies of bream in the Gippsland Lakes for both recreational and commercial fishing' - Future proposals to stock bream in the Gippsland Lakes (or any other Victorian public waters) must: - nbe subject to a comprehensive risk analysis and evaluation - be accompanied by an adequate monitoring program to evaluate the benefits of stocking and to assess the effectiveness of translocation management measures designed to minimise identified risks - be used as a research tool to help improve understanding of the habitat and environmental factors that may be contributing to poor spawning success or recruitment of wild bream stocks